 Magnificent Chora

-Imagine a city that was a centre of the Christian Orthodox faith for 1000 years, which then became a centre of the Islamic Caliphate for 400 years.
-Sultan Selim I conquered Mamluk Egypt in 1517 and claimed a title of the Caliph.
-Then, try to imagine a Christian Orthodox church with some of the finest late Byzantine mosaics and frescoes that remained untouched by the Ottomans despite the fact that it became a mosque in 1511.
-I’m talking about the Chora Church in Istanbul.
+Imagine a city that served as a centre of the Christian Orthodox faith for a thousand years and later became a centre of the Islamic Caliphate for four centuries.
+When Sultan Selim I conquered Mamluk Egypt in 1517, he assumed the title of Caliph.
+Now, imagine a Christian Orthodox church adorned with some of the finest late Byzantine mosaics and frescoes, masterpieces that remained untouched by the Ottomans even after the building became a mosque in 1511.
+I am talking about the Chora Church in Istanbul.

 SHORT HISTORY OF CHORA CHURCH

-There are records showing that the early history of the Chora Church goes all the way back to the 4th century.
-Some other, perhaps, more reliable information points at the foundation of the monastery in the 7th century.
-In the 8th and 9th centuries, Chora was a centre of the resistance to Iconoclasm.
-Anyhow, the early records are patchy and unreliable.
+Records suggest that the early history of the Chora Church stretches back to the 4th century.
+Other, arguably more reliable sources point to the foundation of the monastery in the 7th century.
+In the 8th and 9th centuries, Chora became a centre of resistance to Iconoclasm.
+In any case, the early evidence is scattered and somewhat unreliable.

-The initial phase of the formidable structure that we see today dates back the 11th century.
-The church was in a bad state after the end of the Latin rule of Constantinople either because of earthquakes or neglect by the invaders.
+The earliest part of the impressive structure that we see today dates to the 11th century.
+After the end of the Latin rule in Constantinople, the church fell into disrepair, ether due to earthquakes or neglect by the occupying forces.

-The most comprehensive restoration of the Chora Church was by Theodore Metochites, a Byzantine statemen, author, philosopher and patron of arts, around 1315.
-He was a personal advisor to Emperor Andronikos II Palaiologos.
-He rebuilt and also decorated the church with mosaics and frescoes that we can see today.
+The most significant restoration of Chora Church was carried out by Theodore Metochites, a Byzantine statesman, author, philosopher and patron of the arts, around 1315.
+A close advisor to Emperor Andronikos II Palaiologos, Metochites rebuilt the church and adorned it with the magnificent mosaics and frescoes that survive today.

 Chora Church - Istanbul